nitin00201/quiz-app/README.md

 *   Endpoint: ```GET /api/quiz/question ```

-*   Response:Question object with multiple-choice options
+*   Response: Question object with multiple-choice options

-*   Description:Retrieves a random question from the database
+*   Description: Retrieves a random question from the database